How the red sea crisis disrupts logistics and the role of technology

 Here's what you can do:

-• Build strong partnerships: Collaborate with carriers, logistics providers, and other stakeholders to navigate challenges with data and being on the same page about your shipment.
+- Build strong partnerships: Collaborate with carriers, logistics providers, and other stakeholders to navigate challenges with data and be on the same page about your shipment.

 Resilience and agility are two sides to the same coin built with the foundation of data and technology while the former involves strategic planning, the latter enables you to respond faster in a volatile and uncertain world.